neurospin/brainomics/bioresource/README.md

 Any X, Y where X is Snp, Y is Chromosome, X chromosome Y Any X, Y where X is Snp, Y is Gene, X gene Y
 Any X, Y where X is Snp, Y is GenomicPlatform, Y related_snps X

+Any X, Y where X is Subject, Y is Assessment, X concerned_by Y Any X, Y where X is Assessment, Y is GenomicMeasure, X generates Y Any X, Y where X is Center, Y is Assessment, X holds Y Any X, Y where X is GenomicMeasure, Y is GenomicPlatform, X platform Y
 ```